Black architects have a rich American history

 1800 design by Louis Metoyer

-On this date, we celebrate African-Americans in architecture.
+On this date, we celebrate African American architecture.
 Blacks have been involved in building and architecture since the colonial era of America.

 The plantation system relied heavily on slave craftsmen imported from Africa.
 Written records and examination of many of these buildings, such as Magnolia in Plaquemine’s Paris in 1785, the Gippy Plantation, in South Carolina, Windsor Hall in Greenville, Georgia, indicate slave involvement.
 Some slave artisans were hired out to other owners such as James Bell of Virginia, who was sent to Alabama to construct three spiral staircases for the Watkins-Moore-Grayson mansion.

 A number of free Blacks also designed and built in the antebellum South.
 Charles, a free Black carpenter, wood worker, and mason, contracted with Robin de Logny in 1787 to build Destrehan Plantation in St. Charles Parish, LA.
 Louis Metoyer studied architecture in Paris and designed the Melrose House in Isle Breville, LA.
 Blacks designed a number of other plantations throughout the confederacy.
 This period of African-American activity in building and construction came to an abrupt halt after the Civil War.
 Increasing industrialization, developing trade unions in the north that excluded Blacks, and the economic depression that accompanied Reconstruction largely eliminated the independent Black artisan.